Bowman74/fmvvm/README.md

 ```

 ## Lists
 For two way binding to work correctly there is a class that you can use called NotificationList.
-For any PropertyInfo object passed to a two way binding that refers to a NotificationList object, not only changes to the pointer to this list will cause the UI to be rebuilt, but items added or removed from the list will be as well.
+For any PropertyInfo object passed to a two way binding that refers to a NotificationList object, not only changes to the pointer to this list will cause the UI to be rebuilt, but items added or removed from the list will cause it as well.

 Here is how to use the notification list in a class: